cockroachdb/docs/v2.0/check.md

 ## Details

-- If you add a `CHECK` constraint to an existing table, existing values are not checked.
-However, any updates to those values will be.
+- If you add a `CHECK` constraint to an existing table, added values, along with any updates to current values, are checked.
+To check the existing rows, use [`VALIDATE CONSTRAINT`](validate-constraint.html).
-  {{site.data.alerts.callout_info}}In the future we plan to [expand the `CHECK` constraint](https://github.com/cockroachdb/cockroach/issues/23663) to include a check on any existing values in the column.{{site.data.alerts.end}}
 - `CHECK` constraints may be specified at the column or table level and can reference other columns within the table.
 Internally, all column-level `CHECK` constraints are converted to table-level constraints so they can be handled consistently.
 - You can have multiple `CHECK` constraints on a single column but ideally, for performance optimization, these should be combined using the logical operators.
 For example: